joaobxavier/learn_metabolic_rewiring_matlab/README.md

-# Metabolic rewiring discovery with MetaboLiteLearner, a lightweight and efficient PLSR-based statistical learning algorithm.

-MATLAB code to learn metabolic rewiring from GCMS data.
+# MetaboLiteLearner: a lightweight machine learning algorithm to learn metabolic rewiring from GC/MS data

 ## Functions